AlexStack/Google-Recaptcha-to-any-form/README.md

 ![How to display it on frontend page](https://developers.google.com/recaptcha/images/newCaptchaAnchor.gif "Google Recaptcha")

-- Set up your Google Recaptcha account for you website and get the site key and secret key
+- Set up your Google Recaptcha v2 or v3 account for you website and get the site key and secret key
 - Import the GoogleRecaptcha class:

 ```php
 use GoogleRecaptchaToAnyForm\GoogleRecaptcha;
 ```

-- Put below php code in your frontend template/page.
+- Put below php code in your frontend template/page for Google Recaptcha v2.

 ```php
 GoogleRecaptcha::show($GoogleRecaptchaSiteKey, 'Form_ContactForm_Message', 'no_debug', 'mt-4 mb-1', 'Please tick the reCAPTCHA checkbox first!');